MaxLugo/SVARIV/README.md

 The original paper can be download from: http://www.joseluismontielolea.com/papers.html

 Folder:

-data = required data from the paper.
+data = required data from the paper (taken from the original data).

 Files:

 SVARIV.py

 Contains the related functions for the implementation.
 The What, wald test, Gamma_hat, irf procedures and plot functions are inside the file.

+	- IRF puntual estimation function

+	- MA representarion and gradient estimation function

+	- WHat, wald test and Gamma function

+	- Confidence set estimations

 example.py
 The file will call SVARIV.py functions and replicates the results. file format .py (native python)

 example.ipynb
-The file will call SVARIV.py functions and replicates the results. file format .ipynb (jupyter)
+The file will call SVARIV.py functions and replicates the results. file format .ipynb (jupyter notebook)

 Both files example.* have the same content.
+The python file replicates Figure 1 and 2 and related results of the Oil example exogenous instrument.

 requirements.txt
 Libraries required to run the python implementation.